-- 19.21 Minor Development Variance Permits may be issued by the Director and for this purpose: - 19.21.1 A variance is a minor variance if it is for a single-family site and it only varies provisions of the Zoning Bylaw with respect to the siting, size and dimensions of buildings or structures, or off-street parking requirements, and - 19.21.2 The Director must consider the following guidelines in deciding whether to issue the permit: protecting development from hazardous conditions, responding to neighbourhood context, character and streetscape, and minimizing potential impacts to adjacent or nearby properties, or the natural environment.
+19.21 Minor Development Variance Permits may be issued by the Director and for this purpose:

+- 19.21.1 A variance is a minor variance if it is: - (a) for a single-family site and it only varies provisions of the Zoning Bylaw with respect to the siting, size and dimensions of buildings or structures, or off-street parking requirements; or - (b) for a multi-family site and it only varies provisions of the Zoning Bylaw with respect to the lengths, widths and angles of underground parking spaces and maneuvering aisles. - 19.21.2 The Director must consider the following guidelines in deciding whether to issue the permit: protecting development from hazardous conditions, responding to neighbourhood context, character and streetscape, and minimizing potential impacts to adjacent or nearby properties, or the natural environment.